microsoft/ELL/docs/tutorials/Repurposing-a-pretrained-image-classifier/index.md

 * Install ELL on your computer ([Windows](https://github.com/Microsoft/ELL/blob/master/INSTALL-Windows.md), [Ubuntu Linux](https://github.com/Microsoft/ELL/blob/master/INSTALL-Ubuntu.md), [macOS](https://github.com/Microsoft/ELL/blob/master/INSTALL-Mac.md)).
 * Optional: If you want to run this on a Raspberry Pi, follow the instructions for [setting up your Raspberry Pi](/ELL/tutorials/Setting-up-your-Raspberry-Pi).

-**Note** In this tutorial, where `<ELL-root>` is specified, use the path to the location where you have cloned ELL.
-(For more information, refer to the installation instructions for your platform.)

 ## What you will need

 * Laptop or desktop computer